Bostonia is published in print three times a year and updated weekly on the web.

 “The phone lines have been quiet on this,” says David Zamojski, assistant dean of students and director of residence life.
 “It seems to me this transition is going to be smooth and easy for the community.”

-This summer, Brown approved a University Council recommendation to introduce a gender neutral housing policy that will allow upperclassmen to choose roommates of the opposite sex, beginning as early as this fall through direct swaps.
-Implementation of the policy will begin in earnest next spring, when students can choose from a variety of housing options, both in terms of cost and location.
-Some student residences—Claflin, Rich, and Sleeper Halls, Warren Towers, the Towers, and the Myles Annex, all large dormitory-style residences with shared community bathrooms—will be excluded from the arrangement.
-Students who select this housing option won’t be required to explain their preference.
+Last summer, Brown approved a University Council recommendation to introduce a gender neutral housing policy that will allow upperclassmen to choose roommates of the opposite sex through direct swaps.
+Implementation of the policy began in earnest spring semester.
+Some student residences—Claflin, Rich, and Sleeper Halls, Warren Towers, the Towers, and the Myles Annex, all large dormitory-style residences with shared community bathrooms—are excluded from the arrangement.

-Freshmen will not be eligible to choose gender neutral housing, because University Housing assigns rooms to incoming students, and officials are reluctant to force anyone into gender neutral housing.
+Freshmen are not eligible to choose gender neutral housing, because University Housing assigns rooms to incoming students, and officials are reluctant to force anyone into gender neutral housing.

 Students who advocated for the change say they appreciate the University’s decision.
 “It’s important for there to be an open dialogue between students and the administration,” says Sasha Goodfriend (CAS’14), the alumni and development coordinator for the Center for Gender, Sexuality & Activism.
 “This shows students that BU does care about what they have to say.”

 While she is pleased that gender neutral housing will be available, Goodfriend wishes the option were also open to freshmen.
 “Unlike most upperclassmen, freshmen usually arrive without a community they can trust, and they are even more vulnerable to an unsafe living condition,” she says.
 “We know that there are freshmen who move off campus, or switch dorms, because of exactly this reason.”